Prithwis-2023/NASABot/README.md

 According to NASA’s Earth Science Data Systems (ESDS) Program, the term “Open Science” is defined as a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding.
 A system based on open science aims to make the scientific process as open as possible by making all elements of a claimed discovery readily accessible, which enables results to be repeated and validated.

 In short, Open science is a movement that aims to make scientific research and data more accessible, transparent, and collaborative.
-In this case, we highlight the impact of open science with NASABot in three terms, which are:
+In this case, we highlight the impact of open science with OpenScientia in three terms, which are:

 * **Accessibility**